florianLepretre/ucbature/README.md

 [![Build Status](https://travis-ci.org/florianLepretre/ucbature.svg?branch=master)](https://travis-ci.org/florianLepretre/ucbature)

-This package is a [Julia](http://julialang.org/) implementation of the [Ucbature algorithm](TODO HAL).
+This package is a [Julia](http://julialang.org/) implementation of the [Ucbature algorithm].
 A C++/Python implementation of Ucbature is also available, contact us for more details.

 ## Quick-start